Materials-Data-Science-and-Informatics/PIDA/README.md

 ```bash
 curl -L -H “Accept: text/html”  https://purls.helmholtz-metadaten.de/seo
 ```
-You will get results look like:
+You will get results that look like:
 ```console
 HTTP/1.1 303 See Other
 Date: Tue, 22 Feb 2022 14:18:54 GMT